samche42/ShiftScan/Other_docs/Windows_Installing_Python_and conda.md

 ## Installing ShiftScan

 1. In the Anaconda Powershell Prompt terminal window navigate to your Downloads folder (or wherever you would like to store the ShiftScan tool).
-You can do this by typing in: ```cd
+You can do this by typing in: ```cd .\Downloads\```

+2. Next, let's use git to clone the ShiftScan repo: ```git clone https://github.com/samche42/ShiftScan.git```

+3. Great!
+Next step, navigate into the ShiftScan folder and then into the scripts subfolder with: ```cd \ShiftScan\scripts```

+4. Now, we'll need to set up the conda environment for ShiftScan: